 The New Statistical Account of Scotland – 1837 – Fordoun, Kincardineshire, makes an interesting reference – “About 600 black-faced wedders are bought in by farmers, and fed off on turnips, and this practice is yearly extending… Once ready for sale many sheep were shipped by steamer to London for sale in markets there.”

-Recently, a friend with knowledge of the old Flemish language has proposed another possible origin.
-Bear in mind that my DNA places our origins in the low countries of Europe, currently the Benelux countries, and historically referred to as “Germanic Peoples”.
+Recently, a friend with knowledge of the Old Flemish language has proposed an alternative possible origin.
+Bear in mind that my DNA places our origins in the Low Countries of Europe, currently the Benelux countries, and historically referred to as “Germanic Peoples”.
 Two words occur that may offer a more credible explanation of the name.
 “Fähre” is a word in old Flemish that means “ferry”.
-Wedde is a small village in the Netherlands and is also an old German word for “salary” or payment.
+Wedde is a small village in the Netherlands, and is also an old German word for “salary” or payment.
 Could it be that the Fairweather name, which early on was spelt as “Faarwedder”, has its origins as the occupation of a ferryman?
-In that part of the world a ferryman would be a fairly common occupation.
-This explanation seems more credible as it links the language and an occupation to the geographical origins of the Fairweather DNA in the low countries.
+In that part of the world, a ferryman would be a fairly common occupation.
+This explanation seems more credible as it links the language and an occupation to the geographical origins of the Fairweather DNA in the Low Countries.
+Check out the page on the Flemish Connection.